Skip to main content

 • Productive reuse of an abandoned or vacant industrial or commercial facility.

-• Development of the property by a governmental entity or non-profit to address an important public purpose.
+• Development of the property by a governmental entity or nonprofit organization to address an important public purpose.

 DEQ evaluates each proposed agreement individually, and there's a wide range of potential substantial public benefits.
 DEQ encourages prospective purchasers to be creative.

-Portland Botanical Gardens proposes to provide a substantial public benefit by developing research and education focused botanical gardens on a portion of the property, a public greenspace along the waterfront which will include a new segment of the Willamette River greenway, interpretive native plant gardens and an open gathering space.
-The proposed PPA will also require Portland Botanical Gardens to take on site security and day-to-day operations and maintenance activities, which represents a significant portion of state resources spent on the site.
+Portland Botanical Gardens proposes to provide a substantial public benefit by developing research and education focused botanical gardens on a portion of the property, a public green space along the waterfront which will include a new segment of the Willamette River Greenway trail, interpretive native plant gardens and an open gathering space.
+The PPA also requires Portland Botanical Gardens to take on site security and day-to-day operations and maintenance activities, which represents a significant portion of current state resources spent on the site.

 Why has the property been vacant since the cleanup project was finished?